FedericoBonel/ambrobook/README.md

     java -jar recipe-mvc-0.0.1-SNAPSHOT.jar

-Once you've done that you'll have the application running on your ip in the port 8080.
+Once you've done that you'll have the application running on your ip on port 8080.

 **_NOTE:_**  This will run the application with an in memory relational database, this is not what you want if you were to deploy the app.